New Family FAQs

 Q: Are there extended care programs at Julia Green?

-Q: How does drop-off and pick-up work for in-person learning?
+Q: How does drop-off and pick-up work?

 A: Students generally come and go three different ways: by school bus, by car or by walking.